makrai/notes/butt09-case-in-lfg.md

       it would be linked to an obj in both the transitive and the ditransitive by the association principles in (9)
-    * given the special marking + the language specific principle in (9.2), it is assigned to a secondary object rather than the direct object in (11a).
+    * given the special marking + the language specific principle in (9.2), it is assigned to a secondary object rather than the direct object in (11a)
-    * In (11b), the theme is linked to the direct object because that is the lowest available GF, given that there are no further arguments to be accommodated.
+    * In (11b), the theme is linked to the direct object because that is the lowest available GF, given that there are no further arguments to be accommodated
   * came to be known as quirky case
-    * The term ‘quirky’ suggests a random lawlessness, but a close inspection of Zaenen+’s original paper shows: very regulated and follows from lexical semantic factors.
+    * The term ‘quirky’ suggests a random lawlessness, but a close inspection of Zaenen+’s original paper shows: very regulated and follows from lexical semantic factors
     * The ‘quirky’ genitive or dative cases are always regularly associated with a given thematic role
       * Genitives regularly occur on themes (11) and